 Figure 1: Nitrogen pathways in soil where MDN enters terrestrial systems via decay of salmon organic tissues or excretion from direct salmon consumers such as bears.
-Arrows represent conversion pathways with the potential to impart a fractionation on plant available nitrogen (NH4+ or NO3-).
+Arrows represent conversion pathways with the potential to impart isotopic fractionations on plant available nitrogen (NH4+ or NO3-).